- Professional Development

 The video covers topics in physical education -types of visual impairments, human guide techniques, and guide-running techniques

-This training module demonstrates teaching strategies and adaptive devices used to provide students with visual impairment
+This tutorial demonstrates teaching strategies and adaptive devices used to provide students with visual impairment

 Learn about various optical and non-optical methods of magnification for students with visual impairments.